59 years of love

 In 1959 when I finally left boarding school, I returned home and took up an apprenticeship.
-In the evenings I would often seek out the church group for company.
+In the evenings I would often seek out the church group for the company.
 One evening during table tennis, a friend of mine told me that he had been going out with a girl called Ann, but had broken it off because he had found someone else he liked better.
-He said Ann was a lovely girl, and suggested I give her a call.
+He said Ann was a lovely girl and suggested I give her a call.
 So I rang her, and we agreed to meet outside the Fire Station in the High Street on a Thursday night, and then go to the pictures, as one did in those days.
 She agreed.

 My only transport then (1959) was a bicycle.
-On the particular night in question I cycled in the rain down to the Fire Station and waited for her to arrive.
+On a particular night in question I cycled in the rain down to the Fire Station and waited for her to arrive.
 I waited for some time, and was just about to leave, thinking that she had stood me up.
 When she arrived I took her to the pictures, wet and annoyed.
 She later told me that she didn’t expect me to turn up, which was the reason she had been late!

 She was a gorgeous girl and we both enjoyed one another’s company, so started going out together.
-In 1960 we decided to get married, which we did on the 2nd April 1960.
+In 1960 we decided to get married, which we did on the 2nd of April 1960.
 I insisted it NOT be the 1st April, April Fools Day.
 We flew to the Channel Islands off the coast of France for our honeymoon.
 I was then sent to Admiralty HQ in Trafalgar Square, London.
-In 1963 after an extremely cold winter of -18°C temperatures for days on end, I suggested we go somewhere warm, and went to Australia House just around the corner.
-A couple of weeks later I had to hand in my notice, as our tickets had arrived, and as ten pound Poms, we flew to Australia on one of the first Boeing 707 flights.
+In 1963 after an extremely cold winter of -18°C temperatures for days on end, I suggested we go somewhere warm and went to Australia House just around the corner.
+A couple of weeks later I had to hand in my notice, as our tickets had arrived, and as ten-pound Poms, we flew to Australia on one of the first Boeing 707 flights.

-Anne and Rodney have two sons together, and through their adult lives remained very physically active and adventurous, at one point travelling to 18 countries in three months!
+Anne and Rodney have two sons together, and through their adult lives remained very physically active and adventurous, at one point traveling to 18 countries in three months!
 They have always remained committee members of Little Athletics, soccer and tennis clubs.